 10809188.....3 credits Studies human development throughout the lifespan and explores developmental theory and research with an emphasis on the interactive nature of the biological, cognitive, and psychosocial changes that affect the individual from conception to death.
 Application activities and critical thinking skills enable students to gain an increased knowledge and understanding of themselves and others.
-A student scoring between 55-80 on Accuplacer Reading Comprehension is recommended to co-enroll in the Introduction to College Reading course.
+Prerequisite: High School GPA of 3.0 or Accuplacer Reading Skills of 236, Writing of 237 or ACT of 15 Reading/16 Writing.
+Students are encouraged to bring transcripts for further evaluation if they do not meet these requirements.